 Prices from: £11,760/$14,545

-In the engine department you have a 998cc inline-four cylinder producing 109 horsepower and 98 Nm of torque.
+It is built on the popular Z900 naked and uses the same 998cc inline-four cylinder producing 109 horsepower and 98 Nm of torque.

 The Z900RS keeps the spirit of 70’s original Kawasaki Z1 alive and nearly 50 years later it is doing so better than ever.

 Kawasaki haven’t overloaded the bike with technical features like some of the other performance naked machines on the list, but they have updated it enough to be considered modern.

 The instrument panel consists of a speedo and rev counter with a small LCD screen in the middle feeding back all the relevant information one might need.